Keisha Waites

 Keisha Sean Waites (born October 30, 1972) is an American politician from the state of Georgia.
 A Democrat, she served in the Georgia House of Representatives from 2012 to 2017, representing southeast Atlanta, College Park, East Point, Hapeville, Forest Park, Hartsfield Jackson Airport, Porsche Headquarters and parts of Clayton and DeKalb counties.
+She also served as a member of Atlanta City Council for Post 3 At-Large from 2022 to 2024.

 Early life and career

 Born in 1972 at Grady Hospital in Atlanta, Georgia, United States, Waites attended Lakeside High School in Dekalb county and graduated in 1991.
 She then attended Georgia Southern and Atlanta Metropolitan College and graduated with a degree in political science.
 In 2014, Waites completed Harvard University's John F. Kennedy School of Government program for Senior Executives in State and Local Government as a David Bohnett LGBTQ Victory Institute Leadership Fellow.

 Political career

 Before winning election to the state legislature in 2012, Waites mounted seven unsuccessful campaigns for elected office: